 But after an agonizing 10 min of silence, a second plate was super clean, and guests and my family asked for more.
 Then, the conversation started: this soup tastes exquisite.

 What a sense of relief.
 Now, I can finally relax and breath and share my ideas about my choice, why turmeric.

 I have been using herbs in my cooking for past two decades.
-The more I was using them, the more I was falling in love with their powerful effects they have on the food we prepare, our mind and body.
+The more I was using them, the more I was falling in love with the powerful effects they have on the food we prepare, our mind and body.
 Turmeric and I became friends a decade ago when reading about its healing properties.
 I had a digestion problem, and turmeric had a solution.

 Turmeric is a natural anti-fungal herb, and it helps to counter the yeast overgrowth.
-When mixed with yogurt it will bring in the good bacteria for healthy intestinal flora.
+When mixed with yoghurt it will bring in the good bacteria for healthy intestinal flora.
 Exactly what I just needed!

-So, by adding one magic herb, just enough to create that mysterious flavor, yet not recognized and not too overwhelming, a dish was transformed into a real delight.
+So, by adding one magic herb, just enough to create that mysterious flavour, yet not recognized and not too overwhelming, a dish was transformed into a real delight.
 To read more about turmeric benefits, click here: 7 Turmeric Benefits You Should Know

 Your turn, what is your magic spice that makes a difference to a simple dish?